IITDU-Amit/project-seat-planning/Documents/Manual/Demo Pictures/Readme.md

-<h4>Pictures for Different Sections will be here for ease of use</h4>
+<h4>Pictures of different Sections will be here for ease of use</h4>